A Guide to Understanding Cat Body Language

 Scared and Afraid

 When a cat feels afraid, their body language becomes defensive or reactive, signaling that they perceive a threat.
-Cats can get scared from a lot of things, such as loud noises, new people and pets, or changes in their lives.
+Cats can get scared of a lot of things, such as loud noises, new people and pets, or changes in their lives.

 • Ears: A cat’s ears will flatten completely against their head, a clear sign of fear.